 7. Paint the town red

-The Tampa Riverwalk located along Hillsborough River is 2.6 miles of fun and festivity.
+The Tampa Riverwalk located along Hillsborough River is 2.6 miles of fun and festivities in downtown Tampa.
 At night, this waterside walkway lights up to receive the evening’s most common guests – midnight revelers looking for a night of debauchery.

 A playground for the young and hip, Tampa Bay’s Seminole Heights features a bustling bar scene with great local food, craft brews, and handmade cocktails.